iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 After Charlie's message is confirmed by a milestone, the nodes update his and Bob's balances to reflect the transfer of 10 i to Bob's address.
 Bob can now spend his new IOTA tokens.

-Lets go a bit more into details and observe the single stepd taken by the participants:
+Let's go a bit more into details and observe the single steps taken by the participants:

 ## Clients